AC-BO-Hackathon/BOPE-GPT/README.md

 ![image](https://github.com/AC-BO-Hackathon/BOPE-GPT/assets/113897191/ab3397bf-5a47-4881-a8db-e5f5d6028a75)

-The sigle-objective BO works quite well, and all of the four outputs can reach 1 (the upper cound after normalization).
+The sigle-objective BO works quite well, and all of the four outputs are close to 1 (the upper cound after normalization) after optimization.
 A problem here is that the optimal input condition are different for 4 outputs respectively.
 Therefore, the optimal of the four outputs cannot be reached at the same time.

 *Multi-objective BO implementation*